Rickasaurus/Barb/README.markdown

 			Locations: string array
 		}

-1. As mentioned above, Barb is great for writing queries.
+- As mentioned above, Barb is great for writing queries.

+In Barb you can choose either the words "and"/"or" or use "&&"/"||", whichever makes you more comfortable.

 	let predicate = buildExpr<CustRecord,bool>("Name.Contains "John" and (Age > 20 or Weight > 200)")

 This will will return a predicate which you can then use to filter over large numbers of records.

-2. It can also be used to for user specified reflection.
+- It can also be used to for user specified reflection.
 One case where I use this is for writing out CSV files.

 Given a set of record field specifying strings, you can easily build functions which will grab the specified data.